yaringalmor/yarin-exercise/README.md

 If the file is not specified in 'resources' directory, the response will be '404'.

 ####counting-panda.js
-counting-panda.js define a simple class named CountingPanda.
+counting-panda.js uses HttpDispatcher module for displaying real time counter
-CountingPanda object contain one property (counter) and one method (countGetRequests).
+of GET requests for this site.
-'counter' property counts the number of GET requests served by a site (initialized with 0).
+'counter' variable counts the number of GET requests served by a site (initialized with 0).
-'countGetRequest' method get the site's requests, checks if it 'GET'.
-If it is so, the counter raises by 1, and the method returns the new current value.
+There is also 'title' variable for showing nicer display to the user.

 ## Ansible Playbook
 ####base.yml